owap/tech_talks/cljs_2016june/README.md

-My objective today is to discuss, in detail, how the Clojure/Clojurescript ecosystem can vastly improve the quality of life for UI developers and stakeholers, how it can speed up our UI development process, how it can lead to tighter, **positive** feedback loops, and how it enables easy (and thorough) unit testing of the UI.
+My objective today is to discuss, in detail, how the Clojure/Clojurescript ecosystem can vastly improve the quality of life for UI developers and stakeholders, how it can speed up our UI development process, how it can lead to tighter, **positive** feedback loops, and how it enables easy (and thorough) unit testing of the UI.